nicholasjclark/mvgam/docs/README.md

 #> [1] 72004899337
 ```

-Setting `k` to a smaller value results in less flexibility as the number
+Setting `k` to a smaller value results in less flexibility, as the
-of basis functions that contribute to the functional behaviour is
+number of basis functions that contribute to the functional behaviour is
 reduced

 ``` r